About Norwich City Korfball Club

 Norwich City Korfball Club is one of the longest established clubs in Norwich.
 Founded in 1994 by Philip Buttinger, who brought korfball to Norfolk, it led the Norfolk League for many years, developing some of the strongest players in the region and being a core influence on the Norfolk league.

-Over the years more and more clubs have started up - some as breakaways from Norwich City which is a tribute to the club's youth development.
+Over the years more and more clubs have started up - some as breakaways from Norwich City which is a tribute to the club's youth development and influence.

 6 Bucks Yard, Oak Street, NR3 3FA

 And 3 ordinary members

 6. Training & Teams for next season